-While all northern European countries take their sauna traditions seriously, none of them combine pagan tradition, sauna master certification, aromatherapy, beer and heat like the small Baltic country of Latvia.
-It's possible to have a both a traditional sauna, know as a pirts, and a contemporary sauna experience in the hip Latvian capital city of Riga.
+While all northern European countries take their sauna traditions seriously, none of them combine pagan tradition, sauna master certification, aromatherapy, beer, and heat like the small Baltic country of Latvia.
+It's possible to have both a traditional sauna, know as a pirts, and a contemporary sauna experience in the hip Latvian capital city of Riga.
 Wander along and explore the sauna culture of Latvia.

 Experience Balta Pirts in Latvia

-At the beginning of the 20th century there were about seventeen pirts in Riga.
+At the beginning of the 20th century, there were about seventeen pirts in Riga.
 However, following World War II and 50 years of Soviet occupation, only Balta Pirts survived.
 Open since 1908, Balta Pirts offers a traditional Latvian sauna experience on Wednesday through Sunday.

 A traditional pirt is a wet sauna using water rather than dry heat.
-Cold water is gathered in specialized buckets from a nearby pond or the sea or from a faucet and poured over stones heated by a wood fire.
+Coldwater is gathered in specialized buckets from a nearby pond or the sea or from a faucet and poured over stones heated by a wood fire.

 In earlier times, the resulting steam was thought to have magical powers.
 As with many northern European saunas, a whisk, called a slota in Latvia, is used to gently swat the body and stimulate circulation.
 Latvian sauna whisks are made from more than just branches used in other European sauna traditions.
 They’re also tools of healing and aromatherapy.
-A Latvian slota may include plants such as lilac blossoms to cure inflammation, linden flowers to cleanse the skin or nettles for additional stimulation.
+A Latvian slota may include plants such as lilac blossoms to cure inflammation, linden flowers to cleanse the skin, or nettles for additional stimulation.
 In the summer the slota branches and plants are picked and used while fresh.
 They’re also collected for winter whisks which are dried and then soaked in water to soften up before using.

 An authentic pirts experience is presided over by a sauna master called a pirtnieks whose training and certification allows them to tailor your experience.
 They help you decide how long you should remain in the sauna and the best combination of plants and branches for your slota.
-The pirtnieks enters the sauna with you to administer the brushing and swatting of the slota and the salt and honey treatments.
+The pirtnieks enter the sauna with you to administer the brushing and swatting of the slota and the salt and honey treatments.

 The helpful English website for Balta Pirts can be found at http://www.baltapirts.lv/.
 It includes advice for sauna protocol and information about how to schedule the services of a pirtnieks, which must be done in advance.